 Scrapbooks and albums are excellent solutions for long-term photo and document storage.
 Scrapbooks and albums should be stored in boxes for long term care.
 These boxes should be kept up off the ground.
 Scrapbooks and albums should be kept flat within the storage boxes.
 Boxing is vital so that dirt does not make its way into the scrapbook to damage it.
 It is important to select the right album or scrapbook for your needs.

 If there are items within the scrapbook that contain acid, or other volatile items like fasteners that are not rust proof, it is important to remove those items prior to storage.
 These items can damage the surrounding photos and documents.
-These items can be stored in polyester sleeves and placed within the scrapbook in their original location or stored outside of the scrapbook.
+These items can be stored in clear sleeves and placed within the scrapbook in their original location or stored outside of the scrapbook.

 How to Try to Preserve Papers and Photographs that are on Display